typpo/asterank/README.md

 Note that sky survey data depends on redis: `sudo apt-get install redis-server`.

 All this happens in `v2/stackblink`.
 In `data/astrometry` there are scripts available to help you bootstrap your astrometry setup.

+## SDSS

+SDSS setup is simpler.
+Run the rsync script to get a good group of SDSS images, which will be served by the stackblink app.

 ## How to collaborate